LZMallina/littlelemon_frontend_fullstack/README.md

 # Week 2 (Project Foundations)

-## Setting up the HTML document
+## Setting up page and component folder and ensure routes work:
-1) Set up te intial semantic structure
-* replace the App component's root element div with react fragment
-2) Break the sections down into React components
-3) Add the logo and navigation elements
-* In order to get the links compatible to github page, you need version 5 of react-dom, which contains the Switch component

-To init react-dom version 5:
+### for git hub page deployment:

+*gitHub page does not work with BrowserRouter, you need version 5 of react-router-dom and HashRouter

-$npm install react-router-dom@5
+* $npm install react-router-dom@5

-To init the most recent react-router-dom automatically:
+### for other deployment use BrowserRouter version 6:

-$npm install react-router-dom
+$npm install react-router-dom@6

-* Open index.js,

-import {HashRouter} from 'react-router-dom'

-Wrap App/ with HashRouter.
-For some reason, github page does not recognize BrowserRouter.

-4) Add the footer content
+### Other dependencies:

-* Add fontawesome dependency
+* icons:

 $ npm i --save @fortawesome/free-brands-svg-icons

 $ npm i --save @fortawesome/fontawesome-svg-core